JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Usability tests/Tasks.md

 If you don't have experience in writing custom A-Frame components, you may wish to solve only the first task in each task set below.

-When you finish implementing the following tasks, please fill in the questionnaire available at: https://questionario.com .
+When you finish implementing the following tasks, please fill in the questionnaire available at this [link](https://docs.google.com/forms/d/e/1FAIpQLSdms9-KCEabZDyMNZmS4afQf8D_5sfwgyNIqRmgVggeELDwMQ/viewform?usp=sf_link) .
 This questionnaire will allow us to understand your perspective regarding the understandability, abstraction, readability, and learnability of the A-Frame components.
 It will also allow you to submit your code with the resolution of the programming tasks.

 #
 ## Task Set 1 ([Shake Detector Component](https://github.com/JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/tree/master/Shake%20detector))

-* _ter ficheiros HTML diferentes para cada task_
-* _não incluir o JavaScript do componentes necessários à resolução (shake, event-set, etc.)_
-* _especificar valores nas tasks_
-  * _"shaking" -> "shaking back and forth only"_
-  * _"...different color" -> "red"_
-  * ser mais específico no que a solução deve obter e __não__ deve obter (reagir a shake na direcção x, mas não na direcção y)
-  * _ter mais vídeos com movimentos que devem ser detectados e movimentos que não devem ser detectados_
-  * _deixei no task_set1.html um exemplo de como o programador pode facilmente trocar o video de teste para verificar se a sua solução está certa.
-Na descrição das tasks, pode mesmo mencionar os nomes dos videos para explicar o que deve funcionar e o que não deve_
 ###Task 1:

-Use the Shake Detector component to detect the marker/box shaking and turn the element with the ID "sphere1" into a different color.
+Use the Shake Detector component to detect the marker/box shaking and turn the element with the ID "sphere1" into blue.

 ###Task 2:
 Detect the marker/box shaking and: